IndomieGorengSatu/Mie/README.md

-## I went to the doctor today and he told me I had type A blood but it was a type O.
+## How many optometrists does it take to change a light bulb?
+1 or 2?
+1... or 2?